-We have grown from a single, humble refinery in Scotland, South Dakota, to one of the world's largest producers of biorefined products.
-With products like our Dakota Gold distillers grains, Voila corn oil, renewable biofuel and JIVE asphalt rejuvenator, we are using that same innovative spirit to develop natural, renewable bioproducts and alternatives to petrochemicals.
+We have grown from a single, humble bioprocessing facility in Scotland, South Dakota, to one of the world's largest producers of bioproducts.
+With products like our Dakota Gold and NexPro distillers grains, Voila corn oil, renewable biofuel and JIVE asphalt rejuvenator, we are using that same innovative spirit to develop natural, renewable bioproducts and alternatives to petrochemicals.
 We have an integrated business model that combines technology development with expertise in construction, operations, risk management and marketing.
 Our engineers and scientists have developed technology and processes through rigorous testing at POET's laboratories and pilot-scale plant.
 While the scope of our vision has grown, we remain focused on reducing reliance on petroleum products, revitalizing global agriculture, and providing a cleaner, affordable alternatives to fossil fuels.

 Our vision is to live in a world with natural balance.
 Where we no longer take from the Earth, but rather use its enormous ability to regenerate.
 Where we are no longer dependent on fossil fuels, but rather rely on the power of nature and the genius of the human spirit.
 Where farmers are the creators, and innovators are the heroes.
 Where we use the resources given to us in ways we believe God intended.